wp-plugins/roost-for-bloggers/readme.txt

 == Screenshots ==

-1. Create your Roost For Bloggers Account.
-2. Log in to your Roost Account.
+1. Log in to your Roost Account.
-3. Roost plugin from the Wordpress dashboard.
+2. Roost plugin from the Wordpress dashboard.

 == Changelog ==